codegnv/business-web/CONTRIBUTING.md

 ### Commit Messages

-Commit messages should begin with `issue-<issue-id>` followed by a brief description of changes
+Commit messages should begin with `issue: #<issue-number>` followed by a brief description of changes. e.g. `issue: #141 making github icon match visual comps`.
+This allows the issue to be updated with the commit activity.
+Don't be afraid to use extended commit messages.

 ## Coding Guidelines